-The Mithoff Pro Bono Program’s INCLUDE Project has had a busy fall, providing individualized counseling and direct legal services to more than one hundred persons with disabilities.
-The Supported Decision Making initiative has continued its partnership with the Texas School for the Blind and Visually Impaired, through which law students counsel young adults with vision impairment on alternatives to guardianship.
+The Mithoff Pro Bono Program’s INCLUDE Project had a busy fall providing individualized counseling and direct legal services to more than one hundred persons with disabilities.
+The Supported Decision Making initiative continued its partnership with the Texas School for the Blind and Visually Impaired, through which law students counsel young adults with vision impairment on alternatives to guardianship.
 Approximately fifty young adults have received individualized counseling sessions through the INCLUDE/TSBVI partnership in the past two years.
-Law students returned to the TSBVI campus this September to meet with students and again in November for the school’s parents’ weekend.
-Parents of TSBVI students had travelled from all over Texas to visit the school.
-During parents’ weekend, law students met with students and their parents, assisting them in executing documents obviating the need for guardianship.
+Law students returned to the TSBVI campus twice in the fall to meet with students and to provide services during the school’s parents’ weekend.
+Parents of TSBVI students had travelled from all over Texas to visit the school, and law students met with students and their parents to assist them in executing documents obviating the need for guardianship.